himanshu-pandey-git/KReplica/README.md

 Now you want `UserAccount` to be included in `AdminAccount`, but in a particular format:

-- `AdminAccount` base variant should include `UserAccount` base variant
+- `AdminAccount` DATA variant should include `UserAccount` data variant
 - `AdminAccount` create variant should include `UserAccount` create variant
 - `AdminAccount` patch variant should include `UserAccount` patch variant